If you’re looking for the best way to build financial confidence, try setting up a written budget.

 And lots of people start to budget . . . but then stop.

-Years ago we started a family tradition of hosing a New Year’s Eve open house and it doesn’t look like it’s ending anytime soon.
+We host a New Year’s Eve Party – Family Fun each year.
+It is a tradition that started years ago and is an open house.
+And it doesn’t look like it’s ending anytime soon.
 Even though our kids are grown, they love inviting their friends and helping put on a great event.

 When the kids were younger we would invite several families whose kids were the same ages as our kids.
 Now, we just invite anyone who wants to come.
-We start at 6:30 and have several events planned that run throughout the night.
-We put the time and event on … Read more »
+And we have every age group … Read more »

-Tradition!
-Whether your family is large or small, young or old, establishing traditions can enhance relationships, evoke warm feelings and create memories that last a lifetime.
+Family Christmas Traditions can occur whether your family is large or small, and young or old.
+Establishing traditions can enhance relationships, evoke warm feelings and create memories that last a lifetime.

 Over the years, we’ve read numerous books about the value of family traditions.
 They add stability to the yearly calendar as the kids eagerly anticipate and participate in the preparations for each special event.

-Our Christmas Traditions really are a “month-ful” of activities and routines that we’ve established over many years.
+Our Family Christmas Traditions really are a “month-full” of activities and routines that we’ve established over the course of many years.
 Here are a few of the many we have:

 Holiday Music / Performances

-There are many holiday musical performances this time of year. … Read more »
+There are many holiday … Read more »

-Christmas is coming, and it seems to come faster and faster each year.
-And for many families what accompanies the approach of the holiday is the accumulation of lots of presents and . . . lots of bills.
+Christmas is coming, and it seems to get here faster and faster each year.
+And for many families what accompanies the approach of the holiday is the accumulation of lots of presents and . . . lots of bills or credit card debt.